vinil-v/cyclecloud-amlfs/README.md

 ## Checking the Lustre mounts ##

-Login to the node and run `df -t lustre` to check the mounted lustre filesystem
+Login to the node and run `df -t lustre` to check the mounted lustre filesystem. the following output from CycleCloud 8.4, cyclecloud-slurm 3.0.1 and Almalinux 8.6.
 ``` bash
 [root@s1-scheduler ~]# jetpack config cyclecloud.cluster_init_specs --json | egrep 'project\"|version'
             "project": "slurm",